synhaptein/migmongo/README.md

 ### What is migmongo?

-MigMongo is a MongoDB schema migration manager written in Scala and inspired by mongeez.
+MigMongo is a MongoDB schema migration manager written in Scala and inspired by mongeez and liquibase.

 ### Note on Versions

 #### Current

-Version 3.x is tested with mongodb 2.4.x and use reactivemongo instead of casbah (current)
+Version 3.x is tested with mongodb 2.4.x and use reactivemongo

-#### Older (end-of-life)

-Version 2.x works for mongodb >= 2.0, but lost support for db.eval and use casbah directly

-Version 1.1.1 works for mongodb >= 2.0, but since 2.4 you need to have admin access to use migmongo because of [db.eval](http://docs.mongodb.org/manual/reference/method/db.eval/)

 ### Add migmongo to your project

-#### Scala 2.10.x
+#### Scala 2.10.x or 2.11.x
 ```xml
 <dependency>
     <groupId>com.synhaptein</groupId>